MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_powershell.md

   ![](media\command_grid.png)

 3. To learn more about a particular PowerShell command use `get-help`.
-For instance running the following command will return information about the `get-vm` Hyper-V command.
+For instance running the following command returns information about the `get-vm` Hyper-V command.

   ```powershell
 get-help get-vm